You NEED a Firewall — ZoneAlarm Recommended

 - If ZoneAlarm was improperly uninstalled, you may need to reinstall it before uninstalling it again to complete the process successfully.

-If you have problems updating or maintaining ZoneAlarm, you may need to uninstall it and reinstall.
-It is recommended that you not do an "upgrade" installation in this case.
+If you have problems updating or maintaining ZoneAlarm, you may need to uninstall it, reboot, then reinstall the same version.

 Try the Windows Uninstaller First

 First try uninstalling ZoneAlarm using the uninstaller built into Windows.

 - The uninstaller is found in the Control Panel — select Programs and Features.
 You'll need to reboot Windows to complete the uninstall.

 - You'll want to have a current copy of the correct version of ZoneAlarm for your license.